Write an engaging email, optimize recipients list and send your media pitch with Prowly

 In the Select Recipients tab, click on Add recipients.
-You can then choose any Contacts, Groups, Segments, or Filters in the respective tabs.
-This essentially means that you can distribute your pitch to predefined groups and segments that you’ve created earlier in the CRM.
+You can then choose any Contacts, Lists, My filters, or Filters in the respective tabs.
+This essentially means that you can distribute your pitch to predefined groups and lists that you’ve created earlier in the CRM.

 And the best part?
 Prowly enables very flexible recipient selection.
 With the same personalized email, you can easily target different lists and filters.
 Not to mention that Prowly’s smart suggestions will help you optimize your recipient list before launching an email distribution in order to protect the sender’s reputation and increase delivery rates.

 Contacts that aren’t GDPR-compliant should not receive this email.